learn-co-curriculum/hs-flatiron-swag-store-day03/README.md

 You can set your own price and decide the count that you have in stock.

-**Step 10** - We've got the M covered, now let's move onto the V. In your views directory create an `items.erb` file that will display all of the merch for our store - including each item's name, photo and price.

-**Step 11** - Set up your `get '/items'` route to pull all of your items from the database and display them in your new `items.erb` template.
+**Step 10** -  You'll want to modify your controller action for `/items` route.
+You shouldn't be creating items in that route, instead you want to create an instance variable that stores all the items in the database.

 Take a look at that swag!